deanmalmgren/textract/docs/python_package.rst

     text = textract.process('path/to/file.extension', encoding='ascii')

 By default, input encodings are inferred using `chardet
 <https://github.com/chardet/chardet>`_.
-For parsers that consume decoded
+You can override this and specify
-text (csv, eml, html, json), you can override this and specify the input file's encoding explicitly, which is useful when chardet's guess is wrong or its confidence is too low (e.g. for short files)::
+the input file's encoding explicitly, which is useful when chardet's guess is wrong or its confidence is too low (e.g. for short files)::

     import textract